dakujem/oliva-tree/doc/nodes.md

 $node->removeChild($node->getChildIndex($child));
 $node->removeChildren(); // dump all the children
 ```
-For building trees from data structures, see [Building a tree](building.md).
+For building trees from data structures, fluent tree building and more, see [Building a tree](building.md).

 ## Convenience methods